Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Making Blinded Diffie-Hellman truly unlinkable

 \section{Making Blinded Diffie-Hellman truly unlinkable}

-In this section, we propose our fix to the BDH protocol proposed by EMVCo.
-This fix makes use of a certification scheme with certificates invariant under blinding.
-We present an existing instance of such a certification scheme, the Verheul certification scheme, and, finally, we prove that our fix indeed makes the Blinded Diffie-Hellman protocol unlinkable~\cite{rfc}.
+In this section, we propose our improvement to the BDH protocol proposed by EMVCo called \emph{Unlinkable BDH} (UBDH).
+This improvement makes use of a certification scheme with certificates invariant under blinding.
+We point to an existing instance of such a certification scheme, the Verheul certification scheme, and, finally, we prove that our improvement indeed makes the Blinded Diffie-Hellman protocol unlinkable~\cite{rfc}.